kodezero1/FitLife/articles/fit-life-guide.md

 ### Quick Start: Log Page with No Recorded Workout

 If you have not recorded a workout for the day selected, you will see the Quick Start, where a variety of options are presented.
-At the top is the On the Fly workout, with the Team workout(s) below.
-These will be explored in more detail in the [On the Fly](#on-the-fly) and [Teams](#teams) pages.
+At the top is the Start workouts, with the Team workout(s) below.
+These will be explored in more detail in the [Start Workouts](#on-the-fly) and [Teams](#teams) pages.

 Below that are the "My Workouts" and "Saved Workouts" sections.
 These sections contain all of the pre-made workouts that you have created or saved, respectively.

 To start recording your workout for the day, click on anyone of the discussed workout buttons:

-- On the Fly
+- Start Workouts
 - Team
 - My Workouts
 - Saved Workouts